 In 2005, we established the FNT 2005 Omnibus Incentive Plan (the "Omnibus Plan") authorizing the issuance of up to 8 million shares of common stock, subject to the terms of the Omnibus Plan.
 On October 23, 2006, the shareholders of FNF approved an amendment to increase the number of shares available for issuance under the Omnibus Plan by 16 million shares.
 The increase was in part to provide capacity for options and restricted stock to be issued to replace Old FNF options and restricted stock.
-On May 29, 2008, May 25, 2011 and May 22, 2013, the shareholders of FNF approved an amendment to increase the number of shares for issuance under the Omnibus Plan by 11 million shares and 6 million shares and 6 million shares, respectively.
+On May 29, 2008, May 25, 2011 and May 22, 2013, the shareholders of FNF approved an amendment to increase the number of shares for issuance under the Omnibus Plan by 11 million shares and 6 million shares, respectively.
 The primary purpose of the increase was to assure that we had adequate means to provide equity incentive compensation to our employees on a going-forward basis.
-The Omnibus Plan provides for the grant of stock options, stock appreciation rights, restricted stock, restricted stock units and performance shares, performance units, other cash and stock-based awards and dividend equivalents.
-As of December 31, 2014, there were 1,770,781 shares of restricted stock and 9,393,211 stock options outstanding under this plan.
+The Omnibus Plan provides for the grant of stock options, stock appreciation rights, restricted stock, As of December 31, 2014, there were 1,770,781 shares of restricted stock and 9,393,211 stock options outstanding under this plan.
 Awards granted are approved by the Compensation Committee of the Board of Directors.
 Options vest over a 3 year period, and the exercise price for options granted equals the market price of the underlying stock on the grant date.
 Stock option grants vest according to certain time based and operating performance criteria.